Aashishsharma/Learnings/Javascript/Javascript.md

  })

 // so now you know where the err and data params are coming from
-// second arg to readFile is a callback fn, and when readfile does it's thing, ti calls our callback with the args, which contains file data
+// second arg to readFile is a callback fn, and when readfile does it's thing, it calls our callback with the args, which contains file data
 // usually err is passed as the frst argument in the callback function
 ```
 2. JS in asynchronous and thus, you can pass the callbacks to ensure those are executed once the async code is run